 For nearly a century, Planned Parenthood has worked to address racial and economic bias in access to health care.
 More than anyone else, we work to prevent abortions by providing women with important information about sexual health, including helping them select the appropriate form of contraception, if that is a choice they would like to make.
 Improved access to reproductive health services as well as addressing overall economic challenges, go a long way to combating disparities in the African American community.

 Raising awareness for HIV/AIDS in the African-American community is a critical priority.
 With approximately 1.1 million people living with HIV/AIDS in this country, including more than 500,000 African Americans, African Americans account for almost half of all HIV infections in the United States.

 There are a number of reasons why HIV remains such a problem for African Americans, including lack of insurance and access to health care.
 But, there is good news.
 Under the Affordable Care Act, millions more people will be eligible for health insurance and preventive care like HIV testing, with no additional co-pay.
-As one of the nation's leading provider of HIV screenings, Planned Parenthood health centers conducted 700,000 HIV tests in 2012 alone.
+As one of the nation's leading provider of HIV screenings, Planned Parenthood health centers conducted more than 700,000 HIV tests in 2013 alone.
 With increased access under the new health care law, Planned Parenthood health centers across the country stand ready to help even more African Americans access this critical preventive care in our nation's fight against HIV/AIDS.